sunknudsen/privacy-guides/how-to-self-host-hardened-bitcoin-node/misc/how-to-connect-to-self-hosted-hardened-bitcoin-node-on-tails/README.md

 $ chmod +x /home/amnesia/Persistent/electrum.sh
 ```

-### Step 5 (optional): secure erase USB flash drive
+### Step 5 (optional): secure erase FAT32-formatted USB flash drive

 > Heads-up: data on selected disk will be permanently destroyed… choose disk carefully.

-> Heads-up: secure erasing USB flash drive can take a long time (even hours) depending on performance and size of drive.
+> Heads-up: secure erasing FAT32-formatted USB flash drive can take a long time (potentially hours) depending on performance and size of drive.

-Click “Application”, then “Utilities”, then “Disks”, select USB flash drive, click “-”, then “Delete”, then “+”, then “Next”, enter “Volume Name”, enable “Erase”, select “For use with all systems and devices (FAT)” and, finally, click “Create”.
+Click “Application”, then “Utilities”, then “Disks”, select FAT32-formatted USB flash drive, click “-”, then “Delete”, then “+”, then “Next”, enter “Volume Name”, enable “Erase”, select “For use with all systems and devices (FAT)” and, finally, click “Create”.

+## Usage guide (on Tails computer)

+### Step 1: boot to Tails, unlock persistent storage and set admin password (required to run electrum.sh)

+> Heads-up: if keyboard layout of computer isn’t “English (US)”, set “Keyboard Layout”.

+Click “+” under “Additional Settings”, then “Administration Password”, set password, click “Add” and, finally, click “Start Tails”.

-### Step 6: run electrum.sh
+### Step 2: run electrum.sh

 > Heads-up: from now on, this is the only step required to start Electrum and connect to self-hosted node.

 ```console
 $ sudo /home/amnesia/Persistent/electrum.sh
 ```

+👍